 What are we dealing with here?

 Roosevelt Island transit choices jumped into focus again, last winter, when the MTA threatened to gut bus service.
 And followed up with mangling a subway shutdown.
 Then, the pandemic threw it all out of sync, but as we ramp back to normal, here’s current overview.

 By David Stone

 It should come as no surprise to anyone that Roosevelt Island‘s transit needs are unique.
 We can’t walk to needed services, jobs or events.
 We need special consideration and always have.
 It’s obvious…

-And that’s what makes it so surprising when we don’t get it.
+And that’s what makes it so surprising when we don’t get what we need.

 Option #1: NYC Subway